Portiloop/portiloop-software/README.md

 ## Installation (Portiloop V2.3):

-You have just got your hands on the hardware for the Portiloop V2.3 (A Google Coral Dev Board Mini and a Portiloop board).
+You have just got your hands on the hardware for the Portiloop V2.3 (a Google Coral Dev Board Mini and a Portiloop board).
 Here are the steps you need to follow to get started.

 ### Hadware prerequisites
+- A power bank and a USB-C cable
 - A male-to-female jupmer wire, and a Linux PC (required to reflash if you brick the Coral Dev Board Mini)
-- Headphones with a jack that has TWO rings (not three)
+- Headphones with a jack that has TWO rings (not three) (required if you want to use sound output)
-- A USB-C power bank and cable
+- A micro-SD card (required if you want to record signal)

 ### Flashing the Google Coral